 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: c.
 Kingpins Inspect kingpin assemblies for condition and play as follows: Note: Wheel bearings must be adjusted properly (or wheel bearing play must be eliminated by locking brakes) before checking kingpins.
 Do not tighten kingpin lock (if equipped) or grease kingpins before inspecting.
-With front wheels raised, use a pry bar for leverage, and attempt to move the wheel in and out at the top and bottom (see figure 11).
-Place a pry bar under wheel and lift tire straight up and down to determine condition of thrust bearing.
+1) With front wheels raised, use a pry bar for leverage, and attempt to move the wheel in and out at the top and bottom (see figure 11).
+2) Place a pry bar under wheel and lift tire straight up and down to determine condition of thrust bearing.
 End cap O-rings or bolts are loose or missing.
 Locking pin is backing out or missing.
+Kingpin movement is more than 1/4 inch measured at outside edge of tire (see figure 11).
+Vertical (up and down) play in kingpin assembly is greater than 0.060 inch (see figure 12), and/or thrust bearing is damaged or missing.
+Note: If play is beyond specifications, wear may be in the kingpin, axle eye, thrust bearing and/or kingpin bushings.